 Due to the limited development of rental housing in recent years, purpose-built rental structures are comprised primarily of older rental housing.
 The City has experienced a loss of no more than 3% from redevelopment, thanks to a moratorium on strata conversion of older purpose-built rental buildings.

-Now, New Westminster’s purpose-built rental apartment stock is aging and 10% of rental apartment units require major repair.
+Now, New Westminster’s purpose-built rental apartment stock is ageing and 10% of rental apartment units require major repair.

 Secondary suites are recognized as a legitimate form of affordable rental housing.
 Often, they provide an affordable option for students, single people, young working couples and small families.